Next dates at 11.30am and £15:

 Meet: By the water outside the Castlefield Hotel, Liverpool Road.

 Just to say: The cruise is unsuitable for children.
-Tea, coffee and alcoholic drinks are available but please fell free to bring your own refreshments.
+Tea, coffee and alcoholic drinks are available.

 Those with the required sea legs should read on: New Manchester Walks on water during this 3-hour canal trip (with historic commentary) on the L. S. Lowry or Emmeline Pankhurst boat.